Richajaishwal0/meroNotes/API_using_Postman/Basic_knowleges.md

 ## It's quite easy to learn these things that is going to be worthful for sure.

 Check it out [Here](https://academy.postman.com/path/postman-api-fundamentals-student-expert/postman-api-fundamentals-student-expert-certification-1/929)
+#  Next is the create operation.
+## Here authorization is important inorder to create the api else you will get the error.
+This [link](https://academy.postman.com/path/postman-api-fundamentals-student-expert/postman-api-fundamentals-student-expert-certification-1/940) will acknowledge you about the process of creating API in postman